ibm-cloud-docs/vpc/vpn-client-to-site.md

 ## Architecture
 {: #vpn-client-to-site-architecture}

 Figure 1 illustrates an example VPN server setup to connect resources in and out of the VPC.
 The VPN server is provisioned on two subnets within a user's VPC.
 There are also two VPN server members that work in Active/Active High Availability (HA) mode.
 All of the VPN server members can communicate with target resources.
 There is one public IP address assigned to each of the members, and a DNS hostname record is created for the VPN server.
 The hostname is resolved to the VPN member's public IP address.
-VPN clients get two public IP addresses via DNS resolution and try two IP addresses randomly to connect with one of the VPN members.
+VPN clients get two public IP addresses through DNS resolution and try two IP addresses randomly to connect with one of the VPN members.
 The VPN client attempts to reconnect and switch to an active VPN server member if one member is down.

 A DNS service is deployed as part of the VPN service.
 The DNS name provided ends with `appdomain.cloud`.
 {: note}